mboufal/IPRO-Commuter-Safety/FacultyFeedback (1).md

 ## Week 13 - Apr 5 ##

+- Jake  still working on #38  May jump on #57
+- Magda still working #57 and then will work on #10 , #88 and
+- Hannah almost finished #54 (nothing checked in acceptance criteria.
+Next story (needs to be written. hard code incident and will pull from DB.
+Finished #80
+- Maciej closed #71  and #83, working #70

 ## Week 14 - Apr 12 ##

 ## Week 15 - Apr 19 ##